-- 1 For Windows[®] 2000: Go to the Start button, select Settings and then Printers.
-For Windows[®] XP: Go to the Start button and select Printers and Faxes. - 2 For Windows[®] 2000: Double click the Add Printer icon to get the Add Printer Wizard.
-For Windows[®] XP: Click Add a printer to get the Add Printer Wizard. - 3 Click Next when you see the Welcome to the Add Printer Wizard screen.
+- 1 For Windows® 2000: Go to the Start button, select Settings and then Printers.
+For Windows® XP: Go to the Start button and select Printers and Faxes. - 2 For Windows® 2000: Double click the Add Printer icon to get the Add Printer Wizard.
+For Windows® XP: Duble-click Add a printer to get the Add Printer Wizard. - 3 Click Next when you see the Welcome to the Add Printer Wizard screen. - 4 Select Local printer and deselect the Automatically detect and install my Plug and Play printer option. - 5 Click Next. - 6 You must now select the correct Network printing port.
+Select Create a new port and select Standard TCP/IP Port port from the pull-down window.

-- 4 Select Local printer and deselect the Automatically detect and install my Plug and Play printer option. - 5 Click Next. - 6 You must now select the correct Network printing port.
-Select Create a new port and select Standard TCP/IP Port port from the pull-down window. - 7 Click Next. - 8 The Add Standard TCP/IP Printer Port Wizard will now appear.
-Click Next. - 9 Enter the IP address, or the print server name you wish to configure.
-The Wizard will automatically enter the Port name information for you. - 10 Click Next. - 11 Windows[®] 2000/XP will now contact the printer that you specified.
-If you did not specify the correct IP address or name then you will receive an error message. - 12 Click the Finish button to complete the Wizard. - 13 Now that you have configured the port, you must specify which printer driver you wish to use.
+- 7 Click Next - 8 The Add Standard TCP/IP Printer Port Wizard will now appear.
+Click Next. - 9 Enter the IP address, or the print/scan server name you wish to configure.
+The Wizard will automatically enter the Port name information for you. - 10 Click Next. - 11 Windows® 2000/XP will now contact the printer that you specified.
+If you did not specify the correct IP address or name then you will receive an error message. - 12 Click Finish to complete the Wizard. - 13 Now that you have configured the port, you must specify which printer driver you wish to use.
 Select the appropriate driver from the list of supported printers.
-If you are using a driver supplied with the printer on CD-ROM then select the Have Disk option to browse to the CD-ROM. - 14 For example, select the "X:\Driver\PCL\WIN2K_XP\your language" folder (where X is your drive letter).
+If you are using a driver supplied with the machine on CD-ROM then select the Have Disk option to browse to the CD-ROM. - 14 For example, select the "X:\your language\W2K\Addprt" folder (where X is your drive letter).
 Click Open, and then OK.
-Select your printer model, then click Next. - 15 Specify a name and click the Next button. - 16 Now specify if you wish to share the printer, enter the share name and click Next. - 17 Continue through the Wizard clicking the Finish button when complete.
+Select your printer, then click Next. - 15 Specify a name and select Yes or No if you want this driver to be default printer, and then click Next. - 16 Now specify if you wish to share the printer, enter the share name and click Next. - 17 Select Yes and Next to print a test page. - 18 Continue through the Wizard clicking Finish when complete.